 Since I can blog from anywhere, I’m fortunate to travel when I have the strength.

-I’m so grateful to have a travel companion on the journey who cares for me in a way that doesn’t ever make me feel as though I’m not enough.
+I’m ever grateful to have a travel companion on the journey who cares for me in a way that keeps me feeling as though I am quite enough.

 And so are you.

 I’m raising a half-FULL glass of Rosé champagne to you (since I can only have a wee bit these days) with this whole-hearted toast:

 HERE’S TO LIFE LIVED SIMPLY yet FULLY AS THE GIFT it ever is…where LOVE is always the point.